joshua-lossner/coherenceism.info/README.md

 A WarGames-inspired terminal interface for exploring Coherenceism philosophy, powered by OpenAI's GPT-4.

+For guidelines when using AI coding assistants (e.g., OpenAI Codex or ChatGPT), see [AGENTS.md](AGENTS.md).

 ## 🖥️ Features

 - **Authentic 1980s Terminal**: Green phosphor display with CRT scanlines